NirmayDas/MarioNESProject/README.md

 # 🎮 Mario NES Project - README

 ## 📝 **Project Overview**
 This project is a **recreation of the classic Mario NES game**, focusing on core gameplay mechanics, level design, and character movement.
-The goal is to provide a nostalgic gaming experience while showcasing coding practices in **C/C++** and **game development fundamentals**.
+The goal is to provide a nostalgic gaming experience while showcasing coding practices in **C/C++**, hardware skills using the MSMP0+ Microcontroller and **game development fundamentals**.
 Link to a video of the project: https://www.youtube.com/watch?v=z5f-SUTUV7k
 ---